stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 You should Jam Time with two stopwatches to ensure that you’re able to time each segment of gameplay.

 - One is your Period Clock, counting down from 30:00.
-- The other is your jam, lineup, and timeout clock.
+- The other is your Jam, Lineup, and Timeout Clock.
+(In the rest of this guide, we just say "Jam Clock").
   - You can set this watch to count up from 00:00, which makes it easy to time jams (2:00), lineups (00:30), and timeouts (1:00).
 However, it won’t match the jam time readout on the scoreboard, which counts down from 2:00.
-That’s rarely an issue.
   - Alternately, you can use this watch in a countdown mode (from 2:00) to match the format of the scoreboard.
-This can hinder your ability to use your second watch to time lineup periods and timeouts as you’ll have to do mental math.
+This can require you to do more mental math as you use this clock to time other game segments.

 Below, we’ll discuss how you use these clocks throughout the game.

 One of the most important things to know about Jam Timing is that your clocks are _backups_.
 The official game time is always what is shown on the scoreboard.
 Your clocks provide critical backup in the case that the scoreboard does not function correctly, or that a disconnect between you and the scoreboard operator results in an incorrect time being displayed. ([Rules 1.4](https://rules.wftda.com/singlehtml/index.html#game-information))